Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Voxel shadow scaling in air

 - It is now possible to adjust how voxel air units (`VehicleType` & `AircraftType`) shadows scale in air.
 By default the shadows scale by `AirShadowBaseScale` (defaults to 0.5) amount if unit is `ConsideredAircraft=true`.
-  - If `HeightShadowScaling=true`, the shadow is scaled by amount that is determined by following formula: `Max(1.0 - AirShadowBaseScale * currentHeight / ShadowSizeCharacteristicHeight, HeightShadowScaling.MinScale)`, where `currentHeight` is unit's current height in leptons, `ShadowSizeCharacteristicHeight` overrideable value that defaults to the maximum cruise height (`JumpjetHeight`, `FlightLevel` etc) and `HeightShadowScaling.MinScale` sets a floor for the scale.
+  - If `HeightShadowScaling=true`, the shadow is scaled by amount that is determined by following formula: `Max(AirShadowBaseScale ^ (currentHeight / ShadowSizeCharacteristicHeight), HeightShadowScaling.MinScale)`, where `currentHeight` is unit's current height in leptons, `ShadowSizeCharacteristicHeight` overrideable value that defaults to the maximum cruise height (`JumpjetHeight`, `FlightLevel` etc) and `HeightShadowScaling.MinScale` sets a floor for the scale.

 In `rulesmd.ini`:
 ```ini